Locksmith

 i have a Papaiz 322 storm door lock and i want to replace it. i'm unable to remove the screw that is in the handle so that i can't remove take the lock off the door. i thought about drilling into the hole to remove the screw. what would you recommend

-Asked by jason R. over 9 years ago
+Asked by jason R. about 10 years ago

 There's no easy solution to a corroded & possibly stripped Allen set screw.
 If you're replacing it anyways, may as well drill the sucker out!
 Don't be afraid to go a little bigger than the hole.
 Use a new bit, otherwise you'll get frustrated quickly when you're not getting anywhere.